marinabeshai/publicinterest/README.md

         - Pick 5-10 of the most active trades.
         - For each ticker, market cap and Volatility.
         - Scatter plot matrix.
-    - Frequency of shares (sort of it, exponential scale, sort by high runners?, non-linear graphing)
     - Need to deal with stock options better.
     - Need to research regarding notice dates.
 How early?
     - Dividend reinvestment @ at end of the quarter.
     - Email people back.
         - Update list from last week.
-        - Meet with Blinder (around Thanksgiving b/c of OH) with results.
     - Need to find out who is in congress and who is not (basically difference between those reporting and those not reporting) (are there official records?)
     - Need to be able to search https://www.congress.gov/congressional-record/2020/04/14
-    - Need to deal with Nans better.
     - Maybe explore matplotlib or seaborn, along with Pandas.
 + Done:
+    - Sort data (made sort_keys, methods in utils.py, etc.).
+    - Need to deal with Nans better.
     - Need to control for number of years in congress.
     - Moved over to Jupyter notebook.
     - Compared transaction date to tax deadlines.